 Finally, silk workers will weave the yarn into textiles.
 Different weaving processes lead to different kinds of fabric.
 These include chiffon, organza, and crepe.

 Tussar and eri silk products are less lethal alternatives.
 They fall under the ahimsa silk category.
-Tussar silk comes from wild silkworms that feed on plants other than mulberry.
+Tussar silk, also referred to as wild silk, comes from wild silkworms that feed on plants other than mulberry.
 This fabric also possesses a rich texture.
 On the other hand, eri silk comes from domesticated silkworms that feed on castor plants.

 Legend suggests that the Chinese Empress, Xi Lingshi, was the first person that discovered silk.
 In the 27th century BCE in China, a cocoon fell into her cup while sitting under a mulberry tree.
 The empress admired the shimmering threads as the silk cocoon unraveled.
 The legend goes on to say that she invented the reel and loom.
 As a result, she went on to teach young ladies how to weave silk into materials.